nacin023/youtube_engagement_analysis/README.md

 ### Dataset Summary:
 The dataset includes the following key columns:
 - `title`: Title of the video.
-- `description`: Description provided by the content creator.
+- `description`: Description provided of the video
 - `views`: Total number of views per video.
 - `likes`: Total number of likes per video.
 - `comments`: Total number of comments per video.
 - `published_at`: Date when the video was published.

-Additional derived features such as title length, description length, giveaway indicator, and engagement ratios (likes per view, comments per view) were created during the preprocessing phase.
+Additional features were derived such as title length, description length, giveaway indicator, and engagement ratios (likes per view, comments per view) were created during the preprocessing phase.

 ---